back Back

 Evo seems a promising example of generative Artificial Intelligence (AI) for DNA.

-A related Perspective, also published in Science, notes that “The ability to predict the effects of mutations across all layers of regulation in the cell and to design DNA sequences to manipulate cell function would have tremendous diagnostic and therapeutic implications for disease.”
+A related Perspective, also published in Science (this X post has parts of the text), notes that “The ability to predict the effects of mutations across all layers of regulation in the cell and to design DNA sequences to manipulate cell function would have tremendous diagnostic and therapeutic implications for disease.”

 The researchers explain that Evo is not just another machine learning model; it’s a “large-scale genomic foundation model” with 7 billion parameters.